CobayaSampler/cobaya/docs/example_advanced.rst

 * We give a prior to the parameters over which we want to sample, here ``r`` and ``theta``, and give them the property ``drop: True`` if they are not understood by the likelihood.
 * We define the parameters taken by the likelihood, here ``x`` and ``y``, by a function of sampled and fixed parameters, here ``r`` and ``theta``.
 * If we want to have those likelihood parameters showing up as derived, we add a dummy derived parameter for each of them, here ``xprime`` and ``yprime``, with trivial definitions in terms of the original likelihood parameters.

+[We start from the original example, not the alternative above, since we cannot sample from ``r`` and ``theta`` and define them as derived paramters at the same time.]

 .. code:: yaml